Three characterizations of a self-similar aperiodic 2-dimensional subshift: Conclusion

 \begin{definition} A topological partition $\Pcal$ of $\generictorus$ is a \defn{Markov partition} for $(\generictorus,\Z^2,R)$ if \begin{itemize} \item $\Pcal$ gives a symbolic representation of $(\generictorus,\Z^2,R)$ and \item $\Xcal_{\Pcal,R}$ is a shift of finite type (SFT). \end{itemize} \end{definition}

-The link between the subshifts $\Omega_\Ucal$ and $\Xcal_{\Pcal_\Ucal,R_\Ucal}$ can be explained directly without the $2$-dimensional morphism $\phi$ by the existence of a factor map from $(\Omega_\Ucal,\Z^2,\sigma)$ to $(\torus^2,\Z^2,R_\Ucal)$.
+The link between the subshifts $\Omega_\Zcal$ and $\Xcal_{\Pcal_\Zcal,R_\Zcal}$ can be explained directly without the $2$-dimensional morphism $\Phi$ by the existence of a factor map from $(\Omega_\Zcal,\Z^2,\sigma)$ to $(\torus^2,\Z^2,R_\Zcal)$.
 It turns out that the factor is also an isomorphism of strictly ergodic measure-preserving dynamical systems.
-Some notions in the next theorem including \defn{maximal equicontinuous factor} and \defn{set of fiber cardinalities} are not defined in this chapter.
-We refer the reader to \cite{labbe_markov_2021} for their definitions as well as the proofs of the next two theorems.
+We refer the reader to \cite{MR4213162} for more details.
+Moreover, there exists a 4-to-2 cut and project scheme such that the set of occurrences of any pattern in $\Omega_\Zcal$ is a model set, see Theorem 14.1 in \cite{MR4213162}.